lblod/app-lblod-harvester/README.md

 ### Setting up producer besluiten

-0. Only in case you are *fushing and restarting* from scratch, ensure
+0. Only in case you are *fushing and restarting* from scratch, ensure in  `./config/delta-producer/background-job-initiator/config.json`

      ```json
         [